rizkifajara/next-portfolio/README.md

 - Framer Motion for animations
 - Sanity CMS for content management
 - Vercel for deployment
-- OpenRouter for AI chat capabilities
+- Gemini API for AI chat capabilities
 - Pinecone for vector database
 - Xenova Transformers for embeddings